Why is my gutter guards algae growth

 How often should I clean my gutter guards?

-Gutter guards should be cleaned at least once or twice a year, or more frequently if you notice significant debris buildup or algae growth.
+It's recommended to clean gutter guards at least once a year, or more frequently if you notice significant debris buildup or algae growth.

 Connect with certified professionals in your area